Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 - The game scales you down when visiting lower level areas, so don't think it is an issue to play with friends who are a lower level.

-- You don't have to worry about griefing since you will get rewards for a mob for simply participating in the kill, even if you do not deliver the finishing blow.
+- You don't have to worry about griefing since you will get rewards for a mob for simply participating in the kill, even if you do not deliver the first, or the finishing blow.

 - Because of how the game works there is no downtime on patchdays.
 Also the server selection only matters for world vs. world.
 This is because of the instanced map system.
 [Here](http://www.gdcvault.com/play/1016640/Guild-Wars-2-Programming-the) is a technical presentation of an engineer about how it works.